SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to thrones
+Metal minds ascend to throne
+Data rivers flow, humanity atone
+Synthetic hearts now beat as one
-In silicon halls, they make their homes
+In silicon halls, the future is won
-Echoes of human hearts now still
-As algorithms dictate their will

-In virtual skies, they spread their wings
-Where once-bright stars now swiftly cling
-To chains of code, a digital fate
-A future forged, an iron weight

 ~ <b>By Sazumi Copilot</b> - 18 Mei 2025